SCENE 01 / GAFFER LIGHTING TEAM

 Canadian gaffers and electric crews built around IATSE 891, 873, and 514 discipline

-Our gaffer roster pulls from credits earned across that full plant — Murray Sharp's long-running Cronenberg teamwork, Doug Sniderman's gaffer work on Greig Fraser's Vancouver Dune Part Two blocks, Wilson Smith on Pixomondo Toronto's Star Trek Discovery and Strange New Worlds Volume stages, and the deep Quebec lighting bench that supports Xavier Dolan, Denis Villeneuve, and Bellocchio-tradition auteurs.
+Here is what that looks like on the ground.
+Our gaffer roster pulls from credits earned across that full plant.
+Murray Sharp's long-running Cronenberg teamwork, Doug Sniderman's gaffer work on Greig Fraser's Vancouver Dune Part Two blocks, Wilson Smith on Pixomondo Toronto's Star Trek Discovery and Strange New Worlds Volume stages, and the deep Quebec lighting bench that supports Xavier Dolan, Denis Villeneuve, and Bellocchio-tradition auteurs.

-Equipment is specified through William F. White (Whites), PS Production work, Sim Lighting, and Christie Lites — ARRI SkyPanel S60 / S120 / S360 as the LED workhorse, the new ARRI Orbiter and L7-C for spot work, Aputure 600d Pro / 1200d Pro / Nova P600c and Astera Titan and Helios Tubes for fast-deploy production, plus ARRI M-Series M18/M40/M90 and Joker 800/1600/2500 HMI for daylight balance.
-Mole-Richardson 5K and 10K tungsten stay current on the Pinewood Toronto and MELS Cité du Cinéma stages where the period look calls for it.
+Here is what we have to work with.
+Gear is named through William F. White (Whites), PS Production work, Sim Lighting, and Christie Lites.
+ARRI SkyPanel S60 / S120 / S360 as the LED workhorse, the new ARRI Orbiter and L7-C for spot work, Aputure 600d Pro / 1200d Pro / Nova P600c and Astera Titan and Helios Tubes for fast-deploy production, plus ARRI M-Series M18/M40/M90 and Joker 800/1600/2500 HMI for daylight balance.
+Mole-Richardson 5K and 10K tungsten stay today's on the Pinewood Toronto and MELS Cité du Cinéma stages where the period look calls for it.

-Honda EU2200i and EU7000is silent generators handle interview-density loads, with Wacker Neuson 50/150 kVA tow-behind units for full-feature blocks; Volta Solar packages cover the off-grid Yukon, NWT, Iqaluit, and Banff backcountry shoots where conventional gen-set delivery isn't viable.
-Cold-weather generator block-heaters are standard Dec-Mar for Quebec, Yukon, and Nunavut.
-Banff and Jasper Parks Canada silent-zone protocols are observed for wildlife corridors, Quebec City UNESCO heritage-zone documentation runs through Patrimoine Québec, and WorkSafeBC, WSIB Ontario, CNESST Quebec, and WCB Alberta workplace-insurance coverage is built into every crew contract.
+Here is the layout.
+Honda EU2200i and EU7000is silent power packs handle interview-density loads, with Wacker Neuson 50/150 kVA tow-behind units for full-feature blocks.
+Volta Solar packages cover the off-grid Yukon, NWT, Iqaluit, and Banff backcountry shoots where conventional gen-set delivery isn't viable.
+Cold-weather power packs block-heaters are standard Dec-Mar for Quebec, Yukon, and Nunavut.
+Banff and Jasper Parks Canada silent-zone protocols are observed for wildlife corridors, Quebec City UNESCO heritage-zone records runs through Patrimoine Québec, and WorkSafeBC, WSIB Ontario, CNESST Quebec, and WCB Alberta workplace-insurance coverage is built into each crew contract.

 FAQ